senihtosun/Python-Video-Editor-/README.md

 pip install moviepy
 ```

-You need to pass in three arguments the path for the video files,
+You need to provide three arguments for the script
+to work properly.
+The path for the video files,
-start second and stop seconds to cut the videos
+start and stop seconds to cut from each video clip.

 example:
 ```